Bruce King (American football): Professional career

-King was drafted by the Oakland Invaders of the USFL in the 8th round of the 1985 draft but chose to sign with the Kansas City Chiefs of the NFL, having been taken by the Chiefs in the 5th round of the NFL draft, as the 126th player taken overall.
+King was selected by the Oakland Invaders of the USFL in the 8th round of the 1985 draft but chose to sign with the Kansas City Chiefs of the NFL, having been taken by the Chiefs in the 5th round of the NFL draft, as the 126th player taken overall.
 King started 6 games as a rookie fullback with the Chiefs, gaining 83 yards.
 He was traded to the Buffalo Bills 4 games into the 1986 season.
 He spent the entire 1987 season with the Bills, gaining 28 yards in 2 starts.
 After the end of the 1987 NFL players strike and a try-out with the Miami Dolphins, he retired from professional football.